food; meals; snacks; water; milk; drinks; tummies; hungry; fussy;

-It is common for toddlers to be fussy eaters.
+It is normal for toddlers to be fussy eaters.

 Offer your child a variety of healthy foods.
 Let your child choose which foods and how much they want to eat.

 Have a look at the topic Feeding toddlers - 10 tips for happy meal times to set up good eating habits.

 Here are some common problems and suggestions to make things easier.

 - Keep a regular eating routine and avoid delays to meals.
 Children don't eat well when they are tired.